Shagshag/prestashop-documentation/OrderCore.md

 Get id of the carrier used in order

 * Visibility: **public**
-* This method is defined in classes\order\Order.php line 2170
+* This method is defined in [classes/order/Order.php line 2170](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/order/Order.php#2170)